Manaslu Circuit Trek - 14 Days

 • Stunning view of Manaslu (8,163 m/26,781 ft), Mt.
 Kang Guru (6,981 m/22,904 ft), Buddha Himal (6,692 m/21955) Shringi Himal (7,155 m/23,474 ft)

-Manaslu circuit trek is an adventurous journey that leads you beyond conventional routes like Everest base camp and Annapurna circuit.
-Get to see one of the epic landscapes and breathtaking mountain views.
-Extend your limit through one of the high mountain passes, Larkya-la Pass (5,106m/16,747ft).
-Connect yourself with the lives of mountain people and their unique culture.
-Get the best of the Himalayas by joining our Manaslu circuit trek 2024/2025 departure.
+Manaslu Circuit Trek is an adventurous journey that leads you beyond conventional routes like Everest base camp and Annapurna circuit.
+Epic landscapes and breathtaking mountain views.
+Extend your limit in high mountain passes, Larkya-la (5,106m/16,747ft).
+Connect yourself with lives of mountain people and unique culture.
+Get best of the Himalayas joining our Manaslu Circuit Trek 2025/2026 private tour.

-Explore the mountain of spirit along with the spirit that resides inside you!
+Explore mountain of spirit with spirit that resides inside you!

-No wonder the Manasalu circuit trek is everyone’s favorite
+No wonder the Manaslu Circuit Trek is everyone’s favorite

-Manaslu Circuit Trek is a favorite amongst fellow trekkers as the beauty of the region is indescribably beautiful.
+Manaslu Circuit Trek is favorite amongst fellow trekkers as beauty of the region is indescribably beautiful.
 From stunning mountain views, and beautiful panoramic landscapes to gorgeous glaciers, everything is in it!

-Perfectly blended green hills with a river in the middle and Giant Mountains at the back are the perfect set of natural art.
-Words cannot describe, the sense of the strong aroma Manaslu stamps on your heart, even after 100s of years.
+Perfectly blended green hills with river in middle and Giant Mountains at back are perfect set of natural art.
+Words cannot describe, sense of strong aroma Manaslu stamps on your heart, even after 100s of years.

-The experiences Manaslu circuit trekking provides are extremely fulfilling and gratifying!
+The experiences of Manaslu Circuit trekking provides are extremely fulfilling and gratifying!

 When it snows

-Let your inner child free and play with snow while embarking on a beautiful journey with the Manaslu circuit trek.
+Let your inner child free and play with snow while embarking on beautiful journey in Manaslu Circuit Trek.

-Uncover the next level of beauty when trails gradually start to get covered with crystal white snow.
-The beauty of the Manaslu region gets enhanced every time the weather changes its color.
+Uncover next level of beauty when trails gradually start to get covered with crystal white snow.
+Beauty of Manaslu region gets enhanced every time the weather changes its color.

-Far from the touch of modern technology, the kids are still overwhelmed by the snowfall.
-During the trek, you can see the local kids playing with snow, laughing, running, and enjoying.
+Far from touch of modern technology, kids are still overwhelmed by snowfall.
+During trek, you see local kids playing with snow, laughing, running, and enjoying.

-They don’t have the excess of virtual games but they have access to real-world games with happiness!
+They don’t have the excess of virtual games but have access to real-world games with happiness!

 Trekking in the Himalayas goes beyond adventure.
-Escape from the chaotic city life and enjoy simple living.
-A place where every memory and experience you gain are timeless.
+Escape from chaotic city life and enjoy simple living.
+Place where every memory and experience you gain are timeless.

-Change is surely drastic in the Himalayas, but the simple meals, fresh air, and soothing environment heal you spiritually.
-Manaslu circuit trekking takes you far away where there is no sound of vehicles or urban life.
-All you hear is the chirping of birds and the gushing sounds of rivers.
+Change is surely drastic in the Himalayas, but simple meals, fresh air, and soothing environment heal you spiritually.
+Manaslu circuit trekking takes you far away where is no sound of vehicles or urban life.
+You hear is chirping of birds and gushing sounds of rivers.

 Recreate your healing energy!

-Why Manaslu Circuit Trek is the best Off-the-beaten trek?
+Why Manaslu Circuit Trek is best Off-the-Beaten Trek?

-Manaslu Circuit Trek is the best Off-the-beaten trek as trekking in this remote region offers a unique and adventurous experience.
-Apart from the mountains and adventure, explore the rich cultural heritage of the villagers during the trek.
+Manaslu Circuit Trek is best Off-the-beaten trek as trekking in remote region offers unique and adventurous experience.
+Apart from mountains and adventure, explore rich cultural heritage of villagers during the trek.

-On the way, explore many old stupas, chortens, mani walls, and monasteries.
-The trekking route winds through the gorge of Budhi Gandaki River and lush forests.
-Even in this remote part of the world resides a few communities that are well rooted in their ancient customs.
+On the way, explore many old stupas, Chortens, mani walls, and monasteries.
+Trekking route winds through gorge of Budhi Gandaki River and lush forests.
+Even in remote part of the world resides few communities that are well rooted in their ancient customs.

-Spend nights in the villages and get close to the locals and their extraordinary life.
+Spend nights in villages and get close to locals with extraordinary life.

-Manaslu circuit trek takes you through the home of the Tibetan Buddhist community.
-Gurungs are the major community in the region, along with Bhutias, Sherpas & people of Tibetan ethnicity.
+Manaslu trek takes you through home of Tibetan Buddhist community.
+Gurungs are major community in the region, with Bhutias, Sherpas & people of Tibetan ethnicity.

-Every village that resides in the region is rich in traditional cultures and are well preserved.
-Feel the warm and welcoming aura of the People.
-The circuit trek takes you across many stupas, Gompas, and monasteries attached to the villagers’ beliefs.
+Every village residing in the region is rich in traditional cultures and are well preserved.
+Feel warm and welcoming aura of People.
+The circuit trek takes you across many stupas, Gompas, and monasteries attached to villagers’ beliefs.

-The mountain wind blowing a prayer flag with its blessing seems somehow inspiring.
+Mountain wind blowing prayer flag with its blessing seems somehow inspiring.

 It inserts peace within!

-Witness closely, a strong bond of the people and domesticated Yaks.
-Yaks are like babies to the living residents in Manaslu.
-It is also one of the main sources of income for Himalayan people.
+Witness closely, strong bond of people and domesticated Yaks.
+Yaks are like babies to living residents in Manaslu.
+It is one of the main sources of income for Himalayan people.

-During, the Manaslu circuit trek you get to enjoy Yak cheese, Yak milk tea, and ghee.
-Yaks play an important role in the lives of the Manaslu people.
-It also provides cultural significance and is sacred.
-People of the region also use them as a transportation to carry heavy things.
+During, Manaslu circuit trekking you get to enjoy Yak cheese, Yak milk tea, and ghee.
+Yaks play an important role in the lives of Manaslu people.
+It provides cultural significance and is sacred.
+People of the region use them as transportation to carry heavy things.

-Yaks and the Manaslu people have been working together for centuries.
-Both of them play vital roles in each other’s life.
+Yaks and Manaslu people working together for centuries.
+Both play vital roles in each other’s life.

-• The journey of the Manasalu trek starts from the small misty village Soti Khola.
+• Journey of Manasalu Trek starts from small misty village Soti Khola.

-• Playing hide and seek with beautiful Ganesh Himal the path leads you through Macchikhola-Jagat-Philim and Dyang.
+• Playing hide and seek with beautiful Ganesh Himal the path leads Macchikhola-Jagat-Philim and Dyang.

 • After that, reach Kathmandu descending from Phedi-Bhimtang-Tilche and Syange.

-During this trail, Drown into the lush green forests of Rhododendron, pine, and Oak trees.
-Get through the steep roads with Budhi Gandhaki and Marsyangdi River cheering you.
-Be one of few to explore thrilling suspension bridges, old stupas, chortens, mani walls, and monasteries along the route.
+During journey, Drown into lush green forests of Rhododendron, pine, and Oak trees.
+Get steep trails with Budhi Gandhaki and Marsyangdi River cheering you.
+Explore thrilling suspension bridges, old stupas, Chortens, mani walls, and monasteries on route.

-Ace Vision Treks and Tours recommend extending the Manaslu circuit trek itinerary to Tsum Valley if you have additional time.
-It is a hidden valley in the Manaslu region famous for its centuries-old monasteries like Mu Gompa, Rachen Gompa, and Dephyudonma Gompa.
-The Tsum Valley adds more thrill to the Manaslu trek.
-For more details, you can check out our Tsum Valley with Manaslu circuit trek Package.
+Ace Vision Treks and Tours recommend extending Manaslu Circuit Trek with Tsum Valley itinerary. if you have additional time.
+This hidden valley in Manaslu region famous for its centuries-old monasteries like Mu Gompa, Rachen Gompa, and Dephyudonma Gompa.
+Tsum Valley adds more thrill to Manaslu Trek.

 Itinerary